 Absolutely!
 We can meet digitally.
 Our firm has always been digitally connected – we can connect via e-mail, phone, text, and video chat.

 Some in-person meetings will still be essential, including some real estate matters and wills & estates matters (mainly those pertaining to original document signings).
 We take appropriate precautions, maintain social distancing, and provide hand sanitizers.
-And you get to keep any pen you’ve used to sign documents!
+We even have some shields if we need to meet!

 What about signing affidavits and filing court documents?

 Currently, the Courts and Law Society of Alberta have granted temporary permission to verify ID and commission affidavits via video chat.
 This means we don’t need to meet in person to confirm identity or commission affidavits.
-Once we’ve done those things, we can still file documents at the courthouse and get your matter in the queue for a court date down the road.
+Once we’ve done those things, we can still file documents at the courthouse and get your matter in the queue for a court date.

 What about court?